Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$

-The propagation vector (1\,0\,0)$_c$ in the cubic lattice can be either a (0\,0\,1)$_m$ or a (0.5\,0.5\,0)$_m$ vector in the low-temperature monoclinic phase, see table~\ref{tab:character_table}.
-Note that (0.5\,0.5\,0)$_m$ is equivalent to (0.5\,-0.5\,0)$_m$ because the monoclinic axis is $b_m$.
-Because the $c_m$ lattice constant is elongated with respect to the average of all three directions, the observation of the magnetic peak (1\,0\,0)$_c$ at larger (absolute) 2$\theta$ values rules out the (0\,0\,1)$_m$ case.
-The equivalence of (0.5\,0.5\,0)$_m$ and (0.5\,-0.5\,0)$_m$ is broken by the magnetic order which thus results in a triclinic space group.
-This is confirmed by the group theory analysis indicating a triclinic space group to be the maximal magnetic subgroup~\cite{maxmag}.
+The propagation vector (1\,0\,0)$_c$ in the cubic lattice, which is observed in our and in earlier neutron diffraction, can be either a (0\,0\,1)$_m$ or a (0.5\,0.5\,0)$_m$ vector in the low-temperature monoclinic phase, see table~\ref{tab:character_table}.
+Note that (0.5\,0.5\,0)$_m$ is equivalent to (0.5\,-0.5\,0)$_m$ in the primitive cell and that even the [110]$_m$ and [1$\bar{1}$0]$_m$ directions are equivalent, because the monoclinic axis is $b_m$.
+Since the $c_m$ lattice constant is elongated with respect to the average of all three directions, the observation of the magnetic peak (1\,0\,0)$_c$ at larger (absolute) 2$\theta$ values rules out the (0\,0\,1)$_m$ propagation vector at zero field.
+Assuming a single-$k$ structure, the equivalence of [110]$_m$ and [1$\bar{1}$0]$_m$ directions is broken by the magnetic order which results in a triclinic space group.
+This is confirmed by the group theory analysis indicating the triclinic space group $P_S\bar{1}$ to be the only maximal magnetic subgroup for this propagation vector~\cite{maxmag}.
 There is geometric frustration in spite of the already reduced symmetry in the monoclinic phase.
 If a single $ab$ plane (with respect to $P2_1/n$) is ordering antiferromagnetically the neighboring plane at $z$=0.5 remains fully frustrated, and only the breaking of monoclinic symmetry lifts this frustration.
-This is similar to magnetic order associated with a tetragonal to orthorhombic transition in LaOFeAs~\cite{cruz2008,qureshi2010} and in many other materials~\cite{komarek2009,Valldor_BaMn2O3,Niesen2013}.
-The triclinic distortion implied by the magnetic order is visible in the strong thermal expansion anomaly occurring at $T_N$, see Fig.~\ref{fig:dlzero}.
-In the magnetic phase, the lattice shrinks along the direction of measurements, as the weak pressure of the apparatus favors again the domain orientations with shorter distances along this direction.
-This effect is induced by the ferroelastic character of the structural transition.
-The magnetic structure at zero field incorporated to the low-temperature monoclinic lattice is illustrated in Fig.~\ref{fig:struc}(c).
+This is similar to magnetic order associated with a tetragonal to orthorhombic transition in LaOFeAs~\cite{cruz2008,qureshi2010} and to many other materials~\cite{komarek2009,Valldor_BaMn2O3,Niesen2013}.
+The triclinic distortion implied by the magnetic order is visible in the strong thermal expansion anomaly occurring at $T_{\rm N}$, see Fig.~\ref{fig:dlzero}.
+In the magnetic phase with magnetic space group $P_S\bar{1}$, the lattice shrinks along the direction of measurements, as the weak pressure of the apparatus favors again the domain orientations with shorter distances along this direction.
+This effect is induced by the ferroelastic character of the structural transition that accompanies the magnetic order in \krc .